 Trick #1: Poems and Music

 Why?
 Because children LOVE to sing and move.
 So do I. Poems and music complement one another beautifully.
 Poems have a natural rhythm so does music.
 Poems set to music lead to movement and suddenly all the kinesthetic learners in your classroom have something that connects to them.
 Words of a poem that were once to the kinesthetic learners just mundane letters on a page are now leaping forth.
 Students can do motions, sing or even dance to the poem set to music.
 I can’t understate how much this helps students learn the theme or concept you are teaching.
 Still not quite sure how to marry poems and music together?
-Try this FREE sample (music, video, and activities):
+Try these FREE samples (music, video, and activities):

 Trick #2: Relate Academics To The Poetry Journals